EventStore/EventStore/docs/server/diagnostics/integrations.md

 > Vector is a lightweight and ultra-fast tool for building observability pipelines.
 > (from Vector website)

-You can use [Vector] for extracting metrics or logs from your self-managed EventStore server.
+You can use [Vector] for extracting metrics or logs from your self-managed KurrentDB server.

 It's also possible to collect metrics from the Kurrent Cloud managed cluster or instance, as long as the Vector agent is running on a machine that has a direct connection to the KurrentDB server.
 You cannot,